Tips for Addressing Near Misses Part 1

 How OSHA Defines a Near Miss

 According to the Occupational Safety and Health Administration, a “near miss” is an “incident” that doesn’t lead to an injury or property damage, but could have given any shift in time or position.
 While this definition is important, it’s even more important for your company to determine how it defines a near miss.
 This definition will serve as the basis for how employees will report near misses as well as how near misses are evaluated and how the factors around them are reduced or eliminated.
-If you have questions about other OSHA policies, talk to an OSHA attorney at Trent Cotney, P.A. today.
+If you have questions about other OSHA policies, talk to an OSHA attorney at Cotney Construction Law today.

 Encourage Blame-Free Reporting